-Sample Key information Indication Container Urine: susp pected UTI in catheterised adu llts or those over 65 y ears Catheter specimen of urine (CSU) Wipe sampling port with 2% chlorhexidine in 70% isopropyl alcohol swab, allow to dry for 30 seconds.
+Sample Key information Indication Container Sputum Sputum should be expectorated directly into a sterile container.
+Early morning specimens taken before eating provide the best results Productive cough (green or yellow) or presence of blood in sputum Plain universal container (white top) Throat swab When collecting a throat swab, care should be taken to depress the tongue using a spatula, this avoids touching the buccal mucosa or tongue with the swab.
+Take the specimen from any area of exudate or inflammation or over the tonsils and the posterior pharynx.
+Follow manufacturer's instructions for COVID-19 test throat swab MRSA screening, tonsillitis, pharyngitis Sterile cottom swab in transport medium.
+Charcoal medium increases survival of bacteria during transportation Urine: sus pected UTI in catheterised adults or those over 65 years Catheter specimen of urine (CSU) Mid-stream specimen of urine (MSU) Wipe sampling port with 2% chlorhexidine in 70% isopropyl alcohol swab, allow to dry for 30 seconds.
 Insert syringe into centre sampling port, aspirate urine and remove syringe.
-Wipe the sampling port with an alcohol wipe Ask the resident to clean New onset dysuria (pain on urination) alone Or 2 or more: • History/presence of fever or rigors (temperature 1.5°C above normal twice in Universal container with boric acid preservative (red top) which prevents bacteria from multiplying in the container.
-If sample is less than 5 ml, a white top universal container must be used as the preservative in the red topped bottle will be too potent for a urine sample of less than 5 ml and may kill off any organisms stream sample of urine (female) the genitalia with soap and warm water, wiping from front to back.
-Then urinate, first part into the toilet, collecting the middle part of the flow into a sterile bowl.
-Pass the remainder into the toilet the last 12 hours) New frequency or urgency New incontinence New or C. The state of th Mid- stream sample of urine (male) Ask the resident to retract the foreskin and clean the surrounding urethral meatus with soap and warm water.
-Then urinate first part of the flow into the toilet, collecting the middle part of the flow into a sterile bowl.
+Wipe the sampling port with an alcohol wipe For females, wash the genital area with soap and warm water, wiping from front to back.
+For males, retract the foreskin (unless circumcised) and wash the area with soap and warm water.
+Advise both females and males to pass urine, first part into the toilet, collecting the middle part of the urine flow into a sterile bowl.
 Pass the remainder into the toilet.
+For males, replace the foreskin New onset dysuria (pain on urination) alone Or 2 or more: • History/presence of fever or rigors (temperature 1.5°C above normal twice in the last 12 hours) • New urinary frequency or urgency • New incontinence • New or worsening delirium/debility (new onset confusion) • New suprapubic (lower abdominal) pain • Visible haematuria Universal container with boric acid preservative (red top) which prevents bacteria from multiplying in the container.
+If sample is less than 5 ml, a white top universal container must be used as the preservative in the red topped bottle will be too potent for a urine sample of less than 5 ml and may kill off any organisms (blood in urine) MSUs cannot be submitted if contaminated with faeces

-Replace foreskin worsening delirium/debility (new onset confusion) New suprapubic (lower abdominal) pain Visible haematuria (blood in urine) Wound swabs A sample of aspirated pus is preferred to a swab.
+Sample Key information Indication Container Wound swabs A sample of aspirated pus is preferred to a swab.
 However, if there is not enough pus to provide a sample, take a swab of any pus or exudate present.
 If the swab is to be taken from an ulcer, clean away any debris with saline before taking the swab.
 Swabbing of dry crusted areas is unlikely to be helpful Swelling, redness, heat, a yellow or green discharge, increased discharge of fluid, wound deterioration, fever Sterile cotton swab in transport medium.
 Charcoal medium increases survival of bacteria during transportation.
 If the wound is dry, moisten the swab with sterile 0.9% sodium chloride or sterile water

-\The colour of the specimen container top may vary depending on the manufacturer.

-4. How to take a nasal swab
+Note:

-How to take a nasal swab (not for COVID-19)
+4. How to take a nasal swab (not for COVID-19)